Sup2point0/Assort/Yu-Gi-Oh!/psssccct.md

 # Problem-Solving Super Simple and Compact Custom Card Text

-Card text in *Yu-Gi-Oh!* is wonderfully written (in that it flows like regular text, easily allowing players to understand what it does) ...but at the same time is also horrendously cluttered and inefficient for playing a card game, especially one on tiny pieces of cardboard.
-Problem-Solving Card Text is awesome, don’t get me wrong, but it has plenty of issues, inefficiencies, and inconsistencies that should really be addressed.
+I’ve always thought card text in *Yu-Gi-Oh!* is wonderfully written (in that it flows like regular text, allowing even younger players to understand what it does) ...but at the same time is also horrendously cluttered and inefficient for playing a card game, especially one on tiny pieces of cardboard.
+[Problem-Solving Card Text](https://yugipedia.com/wiki/Problem-Solving_Card_Text) is awesome, don’t get me wrong, but it has plenty of issues, inefficiencies, and inconsistencies that should really be addressed.

 And so, here’s *PSSSCCCT*, the successor to PSCT, which I exclusively utilise on DuelingBook to allow the opponent (and me) to far more easily interpret and keep track of what all my cards do.